 Expected Results

 I expect to see positive growth in all stands where fertilizer has been added, with more growth in N plots of younger stands and in P plots in the old.
-I expect the most growth will be found in N+P plots as that will release the most N which is beneficial for growth.
+I expect the most growth will be found in N+P plots at young ages, as that is where added N is the most limiting and beneficial for growth.

 Implications:

-Taking inventory of the stands spread between young, mid aged and old under all different treatments is the best way to reflect on how much growth there is in the trees.
-While theoretical practice has shown that the trees should be affected by fertilizer, inventory proves growth and gives quantifiable data on how stands are reacting to treatments.
-This is important in that it justifies the further study of the stands as well either if nothing is happening we need to explain why or if something is happening we need to see what happens next.
+Taking inventory of the stands spread between young, mid aged and old under all different treatments will show the relationship of fertilizers and ages in the forest.
+While theoretical practice has shown that the trees should be affected by fertilizer, a tree growth inventory proves growth and gives quantifiable data on how stands are reacting to treatments.
+This is important in that it justifies the further study of the stands whether or not anything has happened.
+If something has happened further study is necessary to understand why this is happening and if there is no growth further study will explain why the nutrient additions have not affected the forest.

-This data can also be used for helping the timber industry understand if it is actually economical to fertilize forests and can have wide impacts on silvacultural systems in the Northeast.
+This data can also be used for helping the timber industry understand if it is actually economical to fertilize forests and can have wide impacts on silvicultural systems in the Northeast.
+The other issue that this study addresses is the N deposition of the forests.
+As N levels saturate the soils we see other limiting factors instead.
+The study done here will give some insight on how forests will evolve with the excess of N available to their systems.

-Sequestration? buzzword?

 Index:

 Figure 1: The layout of the subplots with circles representing posts at each corner, picture taken from unpublished data from Matt Vadeboncoeur

 References:

+Aber, J. Knute, J. Nadelhoffer, J. Steudler, P. Melillo, J. (1989) Nitrogen Saturation in Northern Forest

+Ecosystems.
+BioScience, Vol. 39, No. 6 (Jun., 1989), pp. 378-386

 Elser, J, Bracken, E, Cleland, D, Gruner, W, Harpole, H. Hillebrand, J. Ngai, E. Seabloom, J. Shurin, and J. Smith.
 2007.
 Global analysis of nitrogen and phosphorus limitation of primary producers in freshwater, marine and terrestrial ecosystems.
 Ecology Letters 10:1135-1142.